handsontable/handsontable/docs/next/guides/internationalization/layout-direction.md

   rowHeaders: true,
   // render Handsontable from the right to the left
   layoutDirection: 'rtl',
-  // load an RTL language (e.g. Arabic)
+  // load an RTL language (e.g., Arabic)
   language: 'ar-AR',
   // enable a few options that exemplify the layout direction
   dropdownMenu: true,